 “Follow the child, but follow the child as his leader.” —Maria Montessori

 Maria Montessori was a scientist and physician.
 Because of her professional training, she conceived and based her discoveries on her countless hours of observation.
-With this, the Montessori pedagogical approach to educating the child was founded.
-Importantly, observation led Dr. Montessori to a greater understanding of the child’s skills, interests and challenges.
+With this, the Montessori pedagogical approach was founded.
+Importantly, it was observation that led Dr. Montessori to a greater understanding of the child’s development, interests and challenges.

 Initially, there may be some trial and error in play.
 Sometimes, a diaper can be changed unnecessarily or food prepared only to find there’s no interest in eating.
 But observe long enough and the reasons for the infant’s cry will become more obvious.
 With this awareness, confusion will lessen and a much welcomed clarity will take its place.